dladd/pyFormex/sphinx/examples.rst

 Creating geometry
 =================

-To get acquainted with the modus operandi of |pyformex|, the :file:`WireStent.py` script is studied step by step.
+To get acquainted with the modus operandi of pyFormex, the :file:`WireStent.py` script is studied step by step.
 The lines are numbered for easy referencing, but are not part of the script itself.